Destro3998/PropShop/README.md

 node --version
 ```

-if this gives you no errors, then you have successfully installed nodeJS onto your system.
+If this gives you no errors, then you have successfully installed nodeJS onto your system.

 ### Step 3